Peak Performance (Star Trek: The Next Generation): Plot

 As the battle begins, Worf accesses the Enterprise's sensors, generating a fake image of a Romulan warship attacking, and while the Enterprise is distracted, the Hathaway scores the first hits.
 Kolrami, who was initially dismissive of Riker's ability, is impressed.
 The Enterprise regroups and prepares to attack the Hathaway when sensors report another intruding ship – a Ferengi marauder.
 Picard realizes too late that this ship is not a sensor trick, and the Ferengi attack leaves the Enterprise's phasers locked in simulation mode and unable to return fire.

-The Ferengi commander, DaiMon Bractor (Armin Shimerman), is unaware of the wargames and suspicious of the behavior of the two Federation ships, concluding the Hathaway must be valuable, and demands that Picard surrender it to him.
+The Ferengi commander, DaiMon Bractor (Armin Shimerman), is unaware of the wargames; suspicious of the behavior of the two Federation ships, he concludes the Hathaway must be valuable and demands that Picard surrender it to him.
 Picard and Riker devise a risky plan, where the Enterprise fires photon torpedoes at the Hathaway, with the Hathaway using their short warp burst to jump to safety an instant before the torpedoes detonate.
 The Ferengi, believing their prize has been destroyed, turn their attention to the Enterprise, but Worf tricks their sensors into detecting another Federation ship approaching, and the Ferengi flee.

 With the wargames over, Data challenges Kolrami to a Strategema rematch.
 This time, Data is able to hold Kolrami in check; Kolrami grows more and more frustrated as the match progresses, ultimately throwing down his controls in disgust and storming off.
 Data explains that he altered his strategy, giving up opportunities for advancement in order to maintain a stalemate, which he believes he could have maintained indefinitely.
 He initially regards the result as a draw, but after prodding from Pulaski, admits his success.